The pickups that rocked the world!

 These two Gibson pickups take the DNA of those original PAF models, and ‘evolve’ them slightly for the modern player.
 Based on an Alnico II magnet, the 490 models provide similar output levels to the Burstbucker models.

 Tonally, however, these pickups provide slightly more mid-range bite.
 Perhaps the biggest difference between these and the Burstbuckers, however, is that they feature a 4-conductor design, and can be used in ‘split coil’ modes.

 The ‘T’ and ‘R’ in the names stand for ‘Treble’ and ‘Rhythm’ respectively- effectively bridge (treble) and neck (rhythm).
-An example of these pickups can be found in the Gibson 2016 SG Standard.
+An example of these pickups can be found in the Gibson SG Tribute in Vintage Cherry Satin.